Compact Cauchy horizons admit constant surface gravity: Consequences of ergodic theory and ribbon argument

 \section{Consequences of ergodic theory and ribbon argument}

-We shall need the following result which we phrase in the context of Riemannian flow geometry.
+We shall need the following theorem which we phrase in the context of Riemannian flow geometry.
+Indeed, the conclusion only depends on the properties of $\omega$ and on the existence of a transverse metric $g_T$, not on their spacetime origin in our specific problem.
 It is particularly strong, the proof joining the effectiveness of the ribbon argument with ergodic theory.